Positano - Naples

 Ferries to Italy

-Positano Naples ferry prices typically range between 33.3 €* and 133.17 €*.
-The average price is typically 66.59 €*.
-The cheapest Positano Naples ferry prices start from 19.77 €*.
-The average price for a foot passenger is 66.59 €*.
+Positano Naples ferry prices typically range between 37€* and 147€*.
+The average price is typically 74€*.
+The cheapest Positano Naples ferry prices start from 37€*.
+The average price for a foot passenger is 74€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

 The distance between Positano to Naples is approximately 21.2 miles (34.1km) or 18.4 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Positano and Naples
+No, ferry operators currently do not allow cars to travel on sailings between Positano and Naples.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with NLG, Positano Jet & Alicost ferries between Positano and Naples.

 Pets are allowed on ferries travelling from Positano to Naples with Positano Jet.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.